 Lastly, aside from the myriad of camper vans and caravans, motorcycle troops, bicycle groups and sports car convoys present on the roads here, do remember that these are country roads used by locals each and every day.
 Not all who live up here are happy about the route's success (increased tourist traffic on roads being a big reason), and so visitors must go out of their way to be respectful and sensible at all times.
 If stopping for a photo opportunity, ensure you're not going to obstruct other drivers or take up an invaluable passing place.

-#2 there are many ways to do it
+#2 there are many ways to do the North Coast 500

 As hinted at above, there are a variety of tourists and travellers making their way around the NC500 and that's largely due to the fact that accommodation and activities along the route cater to a diverse variety of tastes and budgets - the only common denominator is that most people require some wheels (although we did see a couple of hitch-hikers!).